 Your paperwork forms a key part of your defence.

 If an employee brings a Tribunal Claim against you.
-Failure to issue a contract of employment within 8 weeks for example could cost you a maximum of 4 weeks’ pay per employee.
+Failure to issue a contract of employment within 8 weeks, for example, could cost you a maximum of 4 weeks’ pay per employee.
 Failure to produce the paperwork to show you have consulted during a TUPE (transfer of a business) transfer could cost you 13 weeks’ gross pay per employee.
-If an employee drifted off after long term absence and you never send a letter to them ending the relationship they are still employed by you and accruing holiday and other rights – you need to send a letter formally dismissing them.
+If an employee drifted off after long-term absence and you never sent a letter to them ending the relationship, they are still employed by you and accruing holiday and other rights – you need to send a letter formally dismissing them.

 Your paperwork says a lot about the culture and professionalism of your organisation.